 According to Kevin Bocek, chief security strategist for Venafi: “Cybercriminals can now steal money by taking advantage of the one security measure every Internet user has been trained to trust: the green padlock in web browsers.
 These padlocks are supposed to signify a trusted digital certificate is in use, but now bad actors can obtain them for free.”

 Unfortunately, many IT professionals underestimate the threats hiding in their certificates and encrypted traffic.
 “Security professionals don’t understand the scale and scope of this problem and they don’t have the tools they need to control it,” says Bocek.
 “This attack is part of a much larger problem that jeopardizes the system of trust behind all digital commerce.”

-Bocek recommends organizations embrace security technologies, such as Certificate Transparency and Certificate Reputation, to identify both fraudulent and trusted certificates.
+Bocek recommends organizations embrace security technologies, such as Certificate Transparency to identify both fraudulent and trusted certificates.

 How well do you protect your customers from fraudulent certificates?

 Learn more about machine identity management.
 Explore now.